asadsabir/World-Bank-Gini-Index/README.md

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.011.jpeg)![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.012.jpeg)

 This indicator is a measure of the percentage of population ages 25 and over that attained or completed lower secondary education.
 Countries at higher levels are associated with a lower Gini index and lower wealth inequality.
-The data for education is mapped to the International Standard Classification of Education (ISCED) to ensure the

-comparability of education programs at the international level.
+The data for education is mapped to the International Standard Classification of Education (ISCED) to ensure the comparability of education programs at an international level.
 The median value for this indicator is at 85% and the 75th percentile is at 96%.
 This shows that even for developed countries where this measure is high, the association is still strong and increasing the educational attainment rate could help decrease wealth inequality.

 ### GDP per capita